-JP Howard was the recipient of Brooklyn Arts Council (BAC) Community Arts Grants on behalf of the Brooklyn-based portion of her Women Writers in Bloom Poetry Salon & Open Mic Series from 2014 through 2019.
+JP Howard has been the recipient of Brooklyn Arts Council (BAC) Community Arts Fund Grants on behalf of the Brooklyn-based portion of her Women Writers in Bloom Poetry Salon & Open Mic Series from 2014 through 2020.
 JP is a Cave Canem graduate fellow.
 She is the author of SAY/MIRROR, a debut poetry collection published by The Operating System and a chaplet "bury your love poems here" (Belladonna Collaborative*).
 She also co-edited Sinister Wisdom Journal Black Lesbians: We Are the Revolution!
 SAY/MIRROR was a Lambda Literary Award Finalist.
 JP is a 2020 featured author in Lambda Literary’s LGBTQ Writers in Schools program.
-JP was a Pushcart Prize Nominee and was a finalist for Split This Rock's 2017 Freedom Plow Award for Poetry & Activism.
+JP was a Pushcart Prize Nominee and was a finalist for Split This Rock's Freedom Plow Award for Poetry & Activism.
 JP is featured in the Lesbian Poet Trading Card series from Headmistress Press and was selected as a Judith Markowtiz Emerging Writers Award Winner from Lambda Literary Foundation.